-Again, the tasting selection was an excellent set of crispy, fruity whites and dry sparkling wines.
+Again, the tasting selection was an excellent set of crispy, fruity whites and a dry Alsace sparkling wine.
 The Grand Cru wines from Halbeisen come from the vineyard Altenberg.

 By now feeling a little tipsy (because who spits out the wine, right?!), we made our way out to walk the village of Bergheim.
 Another perfectly preserved, walled medieval village, Bergheim has its history in witch trials.
 More than 40 women were sent to the stake here.
 We did not have time to visit, but the Maison des Sorciéres (Witches House) holds a record of them.

-Today, the village is another stunning Alsatian exercise in medieval and floral beauty.
+Today, the village is another stunning Alsatian exercise in medieval and floral beauty and definitely one of the places to visit in Alsace.
 There was a wedding happening at the tiny parish church whilst we were there, which just made the whole scene even more like a fairytale.

 Marc drove us to our final wine-tasting of the day, at the Domaine Frey-Sohler in the village of Scherwiller.
 This was the biggest of the wineries that we visited.
 We were hosted by Damien Sohler, the current owner – descendent of a rich heritage winemakers dating back to early 18th century.